davidskeck/Annual-Reading-List/README.md

 Annual Reading List
 ===================

-This is a list of books or articles that I plan to read every year.
+This is a list of books or articles to read every year.
 Titles will be switched out as they become stale to me.
 There will be 10 items on this list at a time, with an archive of previously listed works.

 Books
 =====